IRS APPROVED PROVIDER OF CONTINUING EDUCATION FOR ENROLLED AGENTS & CPAs

 ►Financing Available

-To facilitate your bar preparation calendar, please take notice of the course schedule below:
+To facilitate your bar preparation calendar, please take notice of the course schedule below.

-• IRC course will begin on Saturday, November 16, 2024 and conclude on Saturday, January 25, 2025.
+• IRC Sections/Federal Taxation course will begin on Saturday, January 17, 2026 and conclude on Saturday, March 7, 2026.

 Break